 How much time should my students and I spend on practice and preparation?

 The short and simple answer is: it varies.
 Some teams are classroom-based and therefore spend class time each week preparing.
 Other teams are extra-curricular and meet one or more times per week, before or after school or on weekends.
 Others may only have time to meet a few times per month.
 There is no right or wrong answer.
 Figure out what works best for you, your fellow advisors (if any), and your students.
 The case is released in December and the competition date is in May, so many teams spend around 5 months preparing.
 Some teams spend time in advance of the case release going over the basics of moot court, such as the appellate court system, how to read a court opinion, constructing legal arguments, etc.

 I don’t have a legal advisor.
 Do I need one?

-We do not require that moot court teams have a legal advisor, however, most teachers appreciate assistance from volunteer attorneys, who help students understand case law, courtroom procedure and etiquette.
-Often times the legal advisor is the parent of a student, or a local attorney who volunteers in his/her community.
-Time commitment for volunteer legal advisors varies, and is worked out between the teacher/team advisor and attorney.
-If you are unable to find a legal advisor, contact Caitlyn Smith; csmithoclre.org, we may be able to put you in contact with an interested local attorney.
+We do not require that moot court teams have a legal advisor, however, most teachers appreciate assistance from volunteer attorneys, who help students understand case law, courtroom procedure, and etiquette.
+Often times the legal advisor is the parent of a student or a local attorney who volunteers in his/her community.
+The time commitment for volunteer legal advisors varies and is worked out between the teacher/team advisor and attorney.
+If you are unable to find a legal advisor, contact Cecilia Burford (Cburfordoclre.org), we may be able to put you in contact with an interested local attorney.

-An errata will be posted on the Moot Court page every two weeks beginning in January and going through March.
-Errata questions must be submitted by the teacher or legal advisor, not students, and should be directed to Caitlyn Smith; csmithoclre.org.
+An errata, corrected errors for the case file, will be posted on the Moot Court page every two weeks beginning in January and going through March.
+Errata questions must be submitted by the teacher or legal advisor, not students, and should be directed to Cecilia Burford (Cburfordoclre.org)